Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 Wanting to benefit from scalability and cost-efficiency of cloud technologies, organizations are increasingly migrating their monolothic applications to microservice and serverless based architectures.
 This migration is usally a long and difficult process.

-**Why?** Because whether you are implementing a microservices or serverless based architecture, the most time consuming part of the migration process is the **decoupling** of the monolith base into smaller, more refined components.
+**Why?** Because whether you are implementing a microservices or serverless based architecture, the most time consuming part of the migration process involves **decoupling** the monolith base into smaller, more refined components.

 And this decoupling process will be much more frustrating and tedious than neccessary if the code does not have certain **characteristics** that make it easy *to split up into smaller pieces*.

-In this article I'll outline four principles of object oriented code and how each of them **faciltate** the process ofdecoupling of a monolithic application into smaller components intended to run in the cloud.
+In this article I'll outline four principles of object oriented code and how each of them **faciltate** the process of decoupling of a monolithic application into smaller components intended to run in the cloud.

-## Single Responsibility Principle

-Each microservice component is designed for a set of capabilities and focuses on a specific domain.
-If developers contribute so much code to a particular component of a service that the component reaches a certain level of complexity, then the service could be split into two or more services.
+## Do One Thing Well
+Classes that take on many responsibilities, also known as God Classes, are very difficult to read, maintain, and extend due to their enormous size.
+For this reason, classes in an Object Oriented design should **focus** on doing one thing well.
+If the complexity of a class exceeds a reasonable level, it should be refactored into two or more separate ones.

+When we consider that each microservice component in a microservices architecture is designed to focus on a specific domain, this principle gives us a great deal of **flexibility** in determining how we want to decouple a monolithic application into smaller components.

+As an example, consider a scenario where a codebase consists of many God Classes.
+Your ability to decouple application into services that focus on a specific domains is severely limited because the basic building blocks of these services (the clasess themselves), are large, complex entities with many unrelated responsibilities.
+In such cases, you'll have to refactor those large classes into more modularized components before you can develop microservice components with the correct level of granularity.

 ## Encapsulation